vega-project/ccb-operator-cli/README.md

-  ccboc get results calc-1881i9dh5zvnllip (Downloads the result of a calculation with id='calc-1881i9dh5zvnllip') ccboc get bulks (Gets all calculation bulks) ccboc get bulk bulk-2bw55pr5p37dasdl (Gets the calculation bulk with id='2bw55pr5p37dasdl') ccboc create bulk --bulk-file=<bulk-input-file.json> (Creates a calculation bulk from a file)
+  ccboc get results calc-1881i9dh5zvnllip (Downloads the result of a calculation with id='calc-1881i9dh5zvnllip') ccboc get bulks (Gets all calculation bulks) ccboc get bulk bulk-2bw55pr5p37dasdl (Gets the calculation bulk with id='2bw55pr5p37dasdl') ccboc get workerpools (Gets all the workerpools) ccboc create bulk --bulk-file=<bulk-input-file.json> (Creates a calculation bulk from a file)

 COMMANDS:
-   create, c  Creates a calculation using the values from --teff and --logG flags get, g     Usage: `get calculation CALCID`, or `get calculations` to get all active calculations, or `get results CALCID` to download a calculation's result by CALCID, or `TEFF LOGG get results`, or `get bulks` to get all calculation bulks, or `get bulk BULKID` to get a calculation bulk by BULKID. login, l   Login to api server using the provided url and token.
+   create, c  Creates a calculation using the values from --teff and --logG flags get, g     Usage: `get calculation CALCID`, or `get calculations` to get all active calculations, or `get results CALCID` to download a calculation's result by CALCID, or `TEFF LOGG get results`, or `get bulks` to get all calculation bulks, or `get bulk BULKID` to get a calculation bulk by BULKID., or `get workerpools` to get all workerpools login, l   Login to api server using the provided url and token.
 Also it generates the configuration file (default path is $HOME/.config/ccbo/config) help, h    Shows a list of commands or help for one command